2016 Delaware Substate Epidemiological Report.pdf

 Medicare Part D Opioid Drug Mapping Tool

-- This website provides national, state, county, and zip-code level data of Medicare Part D opioid prescription claims in 2013 and 2014.
+- This website provides national, state, county, and zip-code level data of Medicare Part D opioid prescription claims between 2013-2018.

 - The mapping tool compares zip code, county and state level data of Medicare Part D claims to total opioid claims, as well as all other prescription claims.